 ENGLISH AS AN ADDITIONAL LANGUAGE

-We work closely with the local authorities in Middlesbrough so that principal EAL workers in the school have access to enough background information to ensure all pupils are treated with a sensitivity which respects the sometimes traumatic and emotional journey from their homeland.
-The local authorities provide us with funding and specialised teaching assistance whether it be in a classroom setting or on a one-to-one basis.
-Pupils are provided with bi-lingual dictionaries, some qualify for extra exam concessions and teaching staff have access to specialist training and advice whenever they need it.
+We work closely with Middlesbrough’s Ethnic Minority Achievement Team (EMAT) so that our school has access to enough background information to ensure all students are treated with a sensitivity which respects the sometimes traumatic and emotional journey from their homeland.
+EMAT provides us with specialised teaching assistance whether it be in a classroom setting or on a one-to-one basis. students are provided with facilities to translate work bi-lingual dictionaries, some qualify for extra exam concessions and teaching staff have access to specialist training and advice whenever they need it.

-All EAL pupils are assessed for language skills prior to starting at Trinity during the initial meeting with parents.
-After a settling in period the specialised EAL Team work closely to ensure that ‘every child matters’, enabling the pupils to have a smooth and reassuring integration into the Trinity community.
+All EAL students are assessed for language skills prior to starting at Trinity during the initial meeting with parents.
+After a settling in period the specialised EAL Team work closely to ensure that personalised support is provided, enabling the students to have a smooth and reassuring integration into the Trinity family.

-Perhaps we should let the pupils speak for themselves.
-During a survey of EAL pupils’ views, all said they enjoyed school and appreciate the help and support teachers gave them and particularly liked the fact that staff tried to give them work suited to their language skills.
+Perhaps we should let the students speak for themselves.
+During a survey of EAL students’ views, all said they enjoyed school and appreciated the help and support teachers gave them and particularly liked the fact that staff supported the development of their language skills.